sangho1130/DnD/README.md

 # then run,
 sbatch cmd_dnd.sh
 ```
-Test data can be downloaded from https://doi.org/10.6084/m9.figshare.30853628
+Test mini data can be downloaded from https://doi.org/10.6084/m9.figshare.30853628

-HOMER2 can be downloaded from https://homer-fnirs.org

-MEME Suite can be downloaded from https://meme-suite.org/meme/doc/download.html
+Motif database for MEME can be downloaded from https://meme-suite.org/meme/doc/download.html

 | **database** | **note** |
 | -------- | ------- |